salbaroudi/HoonSchool_06.2023/HW7_FinalChallenge/readme.md

 ## Hoon School Live: Final Challenge:

-For my Final Challenge, I attempt to implement a specialized O(n) algorithm called Counting Sort.
+For HSL 23' Final Challenge, I attempt to implement a specialized O(n) algorithm called Counting Sort.
 Given an array of numbers from 1...n, with a range of elements from 0...k (k <= n), we can sort our array in **O(n) time**.
 Duplicates are permitted, and some numbers within the range may be omitted.

 The Pseudocode for Counting Sort [1] is Below:
 ```